Nederlandsche Unie: Organization and work

 The general agenda of the Nederlandsche Unie included a stronger community spirit, an “organic further development of society” and the obligation to work for everyone.
 In addition, people committed to freedom of religion and freedom of belief.
 Despite the protest attitude of many members, the leadership of the Nederlandschen Unie basically stuck to a constructive cooperation with the Germans.
 For example, Unie made donations to the German-sponsored Winter Relief charity.
 This attitude led to criticism from the Dutch Resistance, who saw its efforts undermined by the Nederlandsche Unie.
-Furthermore, the university was loyal to the exiled Dutch royal family Orange, which led to tensions with the German administration.
+Furthermore, the Unie was loyal to the exiled Dutch royal family Orange, which led to tensions with the German administration.
 After the start of Operation Barbarossa, the German attack on the Soviet Union, the occupiers expected a pro-German mood in the political organizations they tolerated in the Netherlands, which, however, largely failed to materialize among the members of the Unie.